We’ve got another week of great stories from Europe and the rest of the world for Linkibuzz 36.

 It’s the legal battle ensuing between the FBI and tech giant Apple.
 The short story is that the FBI wants access to the San Bernardino terrorist’s iPhone so they can see information on it.
 They’ve even got the governments and the court of California’s backing on this.

-However, Apple is still refusing to comply saying that it will result in more similar requests, therefore, endangering the security of their customers.
+However, Apple is still refusing to comply by saying that it will result in more similar requests, therefore, endangering the security of their customers.
 It’s a fair point made by Apply and it begs the question, what does it mean for other tech companies and startups?

-There is the legitimate issue of protecting a customer’s security and privacy.
+There is a legitimate issue of protecting a customer’s security and privacy.
 So it’s understandable why Apple is concerned.
 It could also mean that other tech companies may face similar problems from government enforcement agencies or even just government departments themselves.
 There is the fear that this could affect customer security and privacy in the industry forever.

 On the other hand, the FBI is trying to solve is trying to solve a serious crime and sees the information on this particular iPhone as crucial evidence in that case.
 It’s a very interesting battle that’s unfolding at the moment.
 Hopefully, it will be resolved with both parties satisfied.